-Practices in other European regions

-Sustainable Business models are needed for introducing and supporting viable, green, innovative projects and solutions.
-Aradippou municipality (Cyprus) has promoted innovative financing solutions (combination of private and public funds to develop incentives) for installing photovoltaics and energy efficiency actions in the city.
-Other example is Local Energy Cooperatives which offers citizens the possibility to jointly own and/or participate in renewable energy and energy efficiency projects on municipal sites and infrastructures.
-Cities of Ghent and Mouscr on (Belgium), Krizevci (Croatia), Barcelona (Spain) have already used this approach.

-1

-Topic 6 Implementation & successful monitoring

 Description of the topic (what)

-The implementation of the SECAPs is the main activity which leads to sustainable policies, projects and actions.
-Time, effort and financial means are needed; thus, the mobilisation of stakeholders and citizens is important.
-Monitoring is an essential step for identifying the progress of the main targets, individual projects, best practices, barriers and mistakes.
+The implementation of the SECAPs is the main activity which leads to sustainable policies, projects and actions Time, effort and financial means are needed; thus, the motoring is an essential step for identifying the progress of the main targets, individual projects, best practices, barriers and mistakes.
 It allows a continuous improvement of the process through the period implementation.

+ENERGee Watch Partner Expertise

+Monitoring reports and examples from the progress of Cypriot Covenant cities will be demonstrated.

+Topic 6 Implementation & successful monitoring

 Relevant methods / tools (how to)

-The successful implementation of the plan/project follows some basics steps:
+- The successful implementation of the plan/project ifollows some basics steps:

+- tollows some basics steps:

-- Identify priorities (e.g. per sector)
+Identify priorities (e.g. per sector)

 Smooth internal communication

 Identify key stakeholders

-lection".

-- Feasibility analysis/Business model
+Feasibility analysis/Business model

-- Financial resources (Local, National, EU)
+Financial resources (Local, National, EU)

-- Timeframe
+Timeframe

 Monitoring of the SECAPs performances relays on the CO2 savings (Energy Part) compared to the baseline emissions inventory and the CoM signatories commit to submitting a "Monitoring Report" every second year following the submission of the SECAP "for evaluation, monitoring and verification purposes".
 The CoM procedure will be detailed explained.

-Link(s) with other courses

-This topic is directly linked to the Course "Data Col

-ENERGee Watch Partner Expertise

-Monitoring reports and examples from the progress of Cypriot Covenant cities will be demonstrated.

-Practices in other European regions The city of Vila Nova de Gaia (Portugal) was the first to submit its monitoring results to the Covenant of Mayors in July 2014.
+Practices in other European regions

+The city of Vila Nova de Gaia (Portugal) was the first to submit its monitoring results to the Covenant of Mayors in July 2014.
 One of the main challenges pointed out by the energy agency in charge of monitoring the results relates to the fact that the data is too disperse and needs to be gathered from different bodies.
 To face this situation, the agency has developed an Excel tool for data collection and analysis as well as a web-based tool specific to collect energy consumption data from all municipal buildings and facilities.

 Colmar City (France) carries out an evaluation every six months in order to measure the progress in their SECAP implementation, using both qualitative and quantitative indicators.
 Based on this, the project team and steering committee analyse the results and decide on potential changes to the plan.